United States Constitution

 written.

-These first 10 amendments were demanded by the people of several states
+The first amendments were demanded by the people of several states

 before they would vote to adopt it.